wanjiiru/Ping-Pong/README.md

     4. jQuery

 ## Support and contact details
-Contact me on for any comments, reviews or advice.
+Contact me on for any comments.

 ### License
 Copyright (c) **Wanjiiru**